-Investigation and attention towards the risks to access posed by current Student Loans/BIS estrangement evidencing requirements and processes.
+Investigation and attention towards the risks to access posed by current Student Loans/BIS evidencing requirements.

-A more nuanced approach to evidence processes, with ambitions to accept evidence from estranged students the first time it is submitted.
-More comprehensive attention and signposting to support for students who are asked to re-submit evidence after initial submission.
+A more nuanced approach to evidence processes, with a ambitions to accept evidence from estranged students first time.
+More comprehensive attention and signposting to support for students who are asked to re-submit evidence.